Palaeoloxodon: Description

-Many species of Palaeoloxodon are noted for the distinctive parieto-occipital crest, a bone growth at the top of the skull above the nasal opening which projects forwards and overhangs the rest of the skull.
+Many species of Palaeoloxodon are noted for the distinctive parieto-occipital crest (POC), a bone growth at the top of the skull above the nasal opening which projects forwards and overhangs the rest of the skull.
 The crest probably functioned to anchor muscle tissue, including the splenius as well as an additional muscle layer called the "extra splenius" (which was likely similar to the "splenius superficialis" found in Asian elephants, and which may have been an extension of the rhomboideus cervicis muscle) which wrapped around the top of the head to support it.
-The development of the crest is variable depending on the species, growth stage and gender, with females and juveniles having less developed or absent crests.
+The development of the crest is depending, growth stage and gender, with females and juveniles having less developed or absent crests.
 The crest likely developed as a response to the large size of the head, which in proportional and absolute terms are the largest in size of any proboscideans.
+The crest shows differences in development depending on species, with the earliest species P. recki as well as the Japanese P. naumanni and Central Asian P. turkmenicus only having weakly developed crests (the so-called "Stuttgart morph"), while P. antiquus, P. namadicus and Chinese Palaeoloxodon have strongly developed crests (the so-called "namadicus morph").
+It is thought that the weakly developed morphology of the POC is the ancestral condition in Palaeoloxodon, with the strongly developed "namadicus morph" having evolved following the migration of Palaeoloxodon into Eurasia.

 The skull is proportionally short and tall, with the premaxillary bones containing the tusks being flared outwards.
 The tusks have relatively little curvature, and are proportionally large, and somewhat twisted, with the tusk alveoli (sockets) being divergent from each other at least in Pleistocene species.
 These tusks could reach 4 m in length, and probably over 190 kg in weight in the largest species, larger than any recorded in modern elephants.